Skip to content

 CVEs using this pattern:

-This archetype works because file system and log drivers parse complex on-disk structures in kernel context.
-The same pattern applies to ntfs.sys (CVE-2025-24993) and fastfat.sys (CVE-2025-24985) where crafted VHD or FAT images trigger kernel heap corruption during mount.
+The same archetype applies beyond CLFS. ntfs.sys (CVE-2025-24993) and fastfat.sys (CVE-2025-24985) follow identical chains where crafted VHD or FAT images trigger kernel heap corruption during mount.
+Any driver that parses complex on-disk structures is susceptible.

 B. Race Condition + UAF + Pool Spray + Bit Manipulation + Token Escalation

-The most common afd.sys and win32k exploitation pattern.
-Two threads race to create a use-after-free -- one thread frees an object while another still holds a stale pointer.
+This is the most common afd.sys and win32k exploitation pattern.
+Two threads race to create a use-after-free: one thread frees an object while another still holds a stale pointer.
 Pool spray reclaims the freed memory with a controlled object, and the stale pointer dereference corrupts it.
+The complexity lies in winning the race reliably, which often requires thousands of attempts and careful thread scheduling.

 Flow: Race two threads → UAF on socket/window object → spray named pipes or palettes into freed slot → build R/W primitive → bit-manipulation or token swap → SYSTEM